You may be asking yourself, “What is radon?”

 The recommended action level set by the Environmental Protection Agency (EPA) is 4.0 pCi/L and above, and has found nearly 1 out of 15 homes in the United States to have radon levels above 4.0 pCi/L. These homes are both new and old.

-Is your home in this number?
-Radon testing is the only way to confirm that your home is not subject to dangerous radon levels.
+Does your home or office have radon?
+Radon testing is the only way to know.
 There are no symptoms that will alert you to radon gas in your home, and after being exposed to radon, it is a real threat to you and your family’s health.

-Contact the Radon Diva today by calling (513) 443-4820 or by completing the form to the right!
-Radon can be detected through a simple, quick, and low cost radon test.
+Contact the Radon Diva today by calling (513) 561-8378 or by completing the form to the right!
+Radon gas can be detected through a simple, quick, and low cost radon test.
 If radon levels are found to be high in your home, it can be easily fixed through mitigation.